 Eraser by Anna Kang

-Eraser tells the story of the main character by the same name who struggles with her role as a school supply.
+Eraser tells the story of the main character by the same name, who struggles with her role as a school supply.
 While other tools seem to be helpful, she can’t help but feel like she’s pointless and only used for mistakes.
 It takes running into some complimentary first drafts to realize how important mistakes actually are!

-Recorded Video Read-Aloud
+Recorded Read-Aloud Video

 There are so many different ways to use this story!
 I would use it to teach theme, figurative language, and an introductory lesson on character analysis.
 All printable activities found within this post are complimentary downloads.

 Included in this set of free activities to use with the story, Eraser, are definition posters that you can use as reference before, during, and after the lesson.
+I like using these to create a print-rich environment.
+And they help many of my students who need to see and read the definition to help them remember.

 Character analysis can be fairly in-depth, but there is certainly a way to adapt it for students in elementary school.
 For the purpose of this story, I chose to focus on the way the main character, Eraser, changed from the beginning to the end of the book.